The Best Sugar Cookie Recipe

 However, these sugar cookies are marvelous with glaze and sprinkles.

 Looking for more of the BEST cookie recipes?
-Try these:

 - Best Chocolate Chip Cookie Recipe